FilippoVajana/pytorch-SuperResolution/README.md

 # pytorch-SuperResolution
-A neural network for Super Resolution Single Frame crafted with PyTorch
+A neural network for a Single Frame Super Resolution task.